This post may contain affiliate links. See our affiliate disclaimer here.

 Before buying our RV in 2014, we had no idea that it was possible to make money while traveling.

 In our first year on the road, I came up with the idea to work a job in all 50 states (it sounded like more fun than sitting in an office).
-I pitched an online job board to see if they would help me line up some of the jobs and they ended up sponsoring us and sending some film equipment in the mail (the cameras showed up to our door the day of our wedding and we hit the road 4 days later).
+I pitched an online job board to see if they would help me line up some of the jobs, and they sponsored us.
+They sent us some film equipment in the mail (the cameras showed up the day of our wedding, and we hit the road 4 days later).

-In addition to shooting video, I also co-founded a software startup called CampgroundBooking.com, monetized a podcast I host called The RV Entrepreneur Podcast, and speak at companies like Chick-fil-A and UPS.
+In addition to shooting videos, I also co-founded a software startup called CampgroundBooking.com, monetized a podcast I host called The RV Entrepreneur Podcast, and spoke at companies like Chick-fil-A and UPS.

 So the answer is lots of ways.
 We’ve run three different businesses while traveling and have found limitless ways to build a remote business while traveling.
-If you’re looking for mobile business ideas, you can download my wife’s free ebook: 50 Business Ideas for RVers.
+If you’re looking for mobile business ideas, you can download our free ebook: 50 Business Ideas for RVers.

 Related blog: 7 Ways We’ve Made Money While Full-Time RVing